Lavishtodiwal/Premier-clone/README.md

 # Premier website clone

-I have created this website clone using HTML, CSS, Javascript and GSAP.
+I have created this website clone using HTML and CSS.